707 N. Broadway

 Lee E. Wachtel, MD, is the medical director and an attending child psychiatrist of the Neurobehavioral Unit at the Kennedy Krieger Institute.
 She also directs consultation-liaison psychiatry services for the Rehabilitative Unit.
-She is an assistant professor in the Department of Child and Adolescent Psychiatry at the Johns Hopkins University School of Medicine.
+She is an associate professor in the Department of Child and Adolescent Psychiatry at the Johns Hopkins University School of Medicine.

 Dr. Wachtel received her undergraduate degree in Romance Languages and Literatures from Princeton University, with a major in French Language and Literature.
 In 1993, she graduated summa cum laude as a member of Phi Beta Kappa.
 She received her medical degree from the Johns Hopkins University School of Medicine in Baltimore, MD in 1998.
 She completed general psychiatry training at the Karl Menninger School of Psychiatry in Topeka, KS, and at the University of Maryland/Sheppard Pratt psychiatry residency training program in Baltimore, where she also completed a fellowship in child and adolescent psychiatry.
 She joined the Kennedy Krieger Institute in 2003 as a medical staff member and attending psychiatrist and became the medical director of the neurobehavioral unit in 2004.